nikki9119/coin-counter-api/README.md

 }
 ```

 The image should be encoded to a base64 format string for transmission.
-You can encode your image using *base64* module in python or use this url
+You can encode your image using the **base64** module in python or use this url,

 https://base64.guru/converter/encode/image